jakemilad/spendyaf/README.md

 ### 1. Upload Your Statement

 Upload CSV files from your credit card provider.
-The app automatically parses transactions.
+Automatically parses transactions.

 ### 2. AI Categorization

-Watch as AI intelligently categorizes each transaction into meaningful categories like:
+AI categorizes each transaction into categories like:

 - Shopping
 - Food & Drink